The Q4 Middesk Index Report is here→

 Verify more than just a business’s EIN number with Middesk

-A business needs a valid and unique EIN to operate legally in the US.
-Conducting an EIN search to verify that a business has an EIN, and that it actually corresponds to that business, is a key step in KYB.
+A business needs a valid and unique EIN to operate legally in the U.S. Verifying that a business has an EIN and that it actually corresponds to that business is a key step in every KYB process.
 It helps to determine if a business (including its owners) is representing itself accurately and is legal to do business with.

 But there is a lot of other data that needs to be checked to ensure a company is what it claims to be, and is safe to onboard or retain as a client or partner.
 That includes its legal name, official address, registration and licensing documentation, watchlist status, etc.

-Middesk’s Business Verification tool can automatically find all of this information, including UBO status (via Socure), industry classification, web presence, litigation status, and more.
-This helps your company not only verify a business is legitimate for onboarding, but also monitor its status throughout the relationship for changes that could indicate increased risk.
+Middesk can automatically find all of this information and more, helping your business verify a business is legitimate for onboarding, and monitor its status throughout the relationship for changes that could indicate increased risk.

 Schedule a demo to get in touch with our team and learn how Middesk can help you verify EIN numbers with easy and complete business verification faster and more effectively.